librato/python-librato/README.md

 ```

 By default ```submit()``` will create a gauge metric.
 The metric will be
 created automatically by the server if it does not exist.
-We can remove that
+We can remove it:
-metric with:

 ```
   api.delete("temperature")